-(c) The figure given for Central Government domestic debt differs from that of the Central Bank because this report, for the purpose of government. promissory notes, considers only the capitalization of interest the close of the quarter.
+(c) The figure given for Central Government domesticdebt differs from that of the Central Bank because this report, for the purpose of government promissory notes, considers only the capitalization of interest at the dose of the quarter.

-(d)Includes the Economic and Social Stabilization Fund, the Pension Reserve Fund, the Petroleum Stabilization fund, the Infrastructure Fund, and the central government investment fund in foreign currency.
+(d)Indudes the Economic and Social Stabilization Fund, the Pension Reserve Fund, the Petroleum Stabilization fund, the Infrastructure Fund, and the central government investment fund in foreign currency.